schrockwell/trmnl-metar/README.md

 ## Step 3: Add the HTML Markup

-Click the 'Edit Markup' button, and paste in the contents of the [full view template](views/full.liquid).
+Click the 'Edit Markup' button, and paste in the contents of the four templates in [/views](/views).

 ## Step 4: Save and Activate the Plugin